Recognizing Covered Water Damage Under Florida Home Insurance

 - Keep damaged items for inspection, if possible.

-- Save receipts for immediate repairs or emergency services (e.g., water extraction, dehumidifiers).
+- Save receipts for immediate repairs or emergency services (e.g., water extraction, dehumidifiers) to ensure timely reimbursement.

 2. Stop the Source